thebeginning-life/thebeginning-life.github.io/content/Mark/principles.md

 * Use parentheses and hyphens (as appropriate) when a thought is interrupted by another one.
 Prefer using punctuation over rearranging word order.
 * Rearrange word order only judiciously and being careful to preserve the emphases each individual idea in a sentence receives.
 * If a direct or indirect object is separated from its referent, rearrange the word order to bring them together.
 * For example, 2:14: As he passed by the tax office, he saw Levi the son of Alphaeus working there.
-Here the ASV (and the Greek) separates “passed by” from its indirect object “the tax office” with an interjection about Jesus meeting Levi there.
+Here the ASV (and the Greek) separates "passed by" from its indirect object "the tax office" with an interjection about Jesus meeting Levi there.
 Putting the IO next to its verb makes the sentence immediately more comprehensible to a modern reader and also clarifies the fact that Levi was a tax collector.
 This also clarifies the following story beginning in verse 18, without adding or removing from what was said.
 * Don’t translate symbols or metaphors.
 The Bible expects a lot of its reader and that’s ok.
 See above.
 * If a thing would be obvious to one of Mark’s original readers but not to a modern reader, clarify it using rewording, a parenthetical comment, hyphens, etc.  Add a sidenote to preserve accountability.
 * Translate technical theological terms whenever necessary for comprehension among today’s largely-unchurched youth.